czyzby/gdx-lml/README.md

 Clone this repository.
 The whole setup is Gradle-based, with very similar structure to default LibGDX projects generated with `gdx-setup`.
 Note that Gradle wrapper is not included in the root project, so you should have Gradle installed locally.

-The project requires some additional "secret" properties, used for archives signing and logging to Maven Central.
-While most likely you will not need these functionalities, Gradle still forces you to provide these properties.
-So, make sure to include a `gradle.properties` file in root folder or - even better - in your Gradle home folder:
+To deploy the libs, the project requires some additional "secret" properties, used for archives signing and logging to Maven Central.
+While you most likely will not need these functionalities, Gradle still forces you to provide these properties.
+A default unfilled `gradle.properties` file is available in the root folder, so Gradle will not complain about missing properties, but you might want to fill these in your Gradle home folder:
 ```
         signing.keyId=
         signing.password=